HarryLin46/VideoClipper/README.md

 ![VideoClipper GUI](./README_img/gui.png)

-- Click **「選擇影片檔案...」** and choose the video you watched.
+- Click **「選擇影片檔案...」** and choose the target video.
-- After processing, all segments (Clip #1, Clip #2, …) will appear in the left sidebar.
+- After processing, all segments will appear in the left sidebar as:
+  - `Clip #1`, `Clip #2`, …
+- You may:
+  - **Play** the current clip
+  - **Continue playback** seamlessly across the clip boundary
-- You may fine-tune each segment using:
+  - Fine-tune each segment using:
-  - Click **「目前正在調整: 開始點」 / 「目前正在調整: 結束點」** to select which point to adjust.
+    - **「目前正在調整: 開始點 / 結束點」** to select which point to adjust
     - Green slider: start position
     - Red slider: end position
     - Blue slider: seek within the preview
     - ±1s and ±0.1s buttons for precise adjustments

 If you do not wish to adjust anything, you may export directly.

 ---

-## Manual Mode (No `.marks`)
+## Manual Mode

-If the selected video does not have a corresponding `.marks` file:

-- The GUI automatically enters manual mode
+If a corresponding `.marks` file **can not be found**, the GUI automatically enters manual mode.
-- A default clip is created:
-  - Start = beginning of the video
-  - End = end of the video
-- The entire video duration is used as the adjustment window

 In manual mode, you can:

 - Adjust the start and end boundaries freely
-- Add additional clips manually
 - Export clips in the same way as marked clips

+Regardless of whether a `.marks` file exists, you may **manually add new clips at any time**.

+## Add a new clip
+To add a new clip manually:

+- Click the **Add Clip** button at the bottom-right corner of the GUI
+- The GUI will prompt you to confirm the creation of a new clip
+- A new clip will be created, and can then be adjusted similarly

 ---

 ## Output Location

-All exported clips are placed **in the same folder as the video and its `.marks` file**, for example:
+All exported clips are placed in the same folder as the original video file, for example:

 ```
 ~/MyVideo.mp4
-~/MyVideo.marks
 ~/clip_001.mp4
 ~/clip_002.mp4
 ...